aicookie/Cynthia/README.md

   2. cd to the project folder
   3. build it
   4. open the browser
-  5. open the settings and set it
+  5. open the settings and set index.html to the StartPage

 ### what do we do now?